ukk-kategoria: Becoming a member

 To join, you must be an entrepreneur under the Unemployment Security Act and your pension insurance (YEL, MYEL or TyEL) must have an annual income of at least €15 481 in 2026.

-A person is considered to have a managerial position in a company if he or she is the managing director or a member of the board of directors of a limited company or if he or she holds a similar position in a limited company or other company or entity.
+A person is considered to hold a managerial position if they are the Managing Director or a member of the Board of Directors of a limited liability company, or if they hold a comparable position in a limited liability company or another company or entity.

-A family member is defined as the spouse and unmarried partner of a person working in the enterprise and a person directly related to the person working in the enterprise in the ascending or descending line (parents and children) and living in the same household as the person.
+Here family members include the spouse or cohabiting partner of the person working in the company, as well as persons who are directly related to them in the ascending or descending line (parents and children) and who live in the same household.